 LINCOLN, NEB.– The Nebraska Farm Bureau Foundation awarded 10 scholarships to students enrolled in the Agricultural Education Teaching Program at the University of Nebraska – Lincoln (UNL).

-“The recipients exemplify a passion for agriculture that will make their classrooms and FFA programs a success,” said Megahn Schafer, executive director of the Nebraska Farm Bureau Foundation.
-“We are proud to support these future teachers who will develop strong agricultural leaders to ensure a bright future for Nebraska agriculture.”
+“Each of these 10 students have demonstrated a passion for agriculture and excitement to continue to grow the agricultural education and FFA programs in Nebraska,” said Megahn Schafer, executive director of the Nebraska Farm Bureau Foundation.
+“We are happy to support scholarships that align with our vison of developing strong agricultural leaders to ensure a bright future for agriculture in Nebraska.”

 Each recipient will receive a $1,500 scholarship during his or her student teaching semester at the university.
 Applicants shared why they wanted to be an agricultural education teacher, professional goals for the future, and what the scholarship would mean to them.